grantges/ti.sync/README.md

 Usage
 =====

-Copy the `ti.sync.js` file into your projects assets folder under `app/assets/alloy/sync`.
-By default, the Ti.Sync comes with a prebuilt adapter for [Appcelerator Cloud Services (ACS)](http://docs.appcelerator.com/cloud/latest/)
+Clone or download this repository to your local machine, then copy the `ti.sync.js` file and the `connectors` folder into your projects assets folder under `app/assets/alloy/sync`.
+By default, Ti.Sync comes with a prebuilt connector for [Appcelerator Cloud Services (ACS)][acs].
+This connector is found in the connectors folder.
+Any additional connectors you build should be referenced from this folder.

 ~~~